2021 Water Consumer Confidence Report

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's (EPA) Safe Drinking Water Hotline, 800-426-4791.

-The sources of drinking water, both tap water and bottled water include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
-As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or human activity.
-To ensure that tap water is safe to drink, EPA prescribes regulations that limit the number of certain contaminants in water provided by public water systems.
+The sources of drinking water, both tap water and bottled water, include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
+As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
+In order to ensure that tap water is safe to drink, EPA prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
+Food and Drug Administration regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

 How can I get involved?

-If you have any questions about this report or concerning your water utility, please contact William Bradley at 302-856-6045.
+If you have any questions about this report or concerning your water utility, please contact William Bradley at 302-856-7391.
 We want our valued customers to be informed about their water utility.
-If you want to learn more, please attend the Georgetown Water Department monthly Town Council meeting on the 2nd & 4th Wednesday of each month.

 Additional information about lead